kvshvlin/yourmailproject/readme.md

 These handmade illustrated postcards are unique in the way that: no illustration will ever be printed, published like a magazine, reprinted, or remade; everyone gets a handmade illustrated postcard that is exclusive to them.
 You can send these handmade illustrated postcards to your family and friends with / without writing a message on them.

-If you’re already following our content, and want to chip in a little extra, or if you simply want to help us make faster progress, or if you would like to purchase a handmade illustrated postcard, or if there’s something you don’t see here that you’d like to know, then you can DM us on Instagram.
+If you’re already following our content, and want to chip in a little extra, or if you simply want to help us make faster progress, or if you would like to make a purchase, or if there’s something you don’t see here that you’d like to know, then you can DM us on Instagram.

 <div class="roadmap-spacer-1"></div>